realdumbhead/bitcoin-price-prediction-using-neural-networks/README.md

 In addition, the price patterns changes.
 Price pattern that worked in 2014 may not work in 2019.
 Therefore, I retrain the neural network after a certain amount of time frames.

-Because of the high correlation between HLOC, I only choose to use of them.
+Because of the high correlation between HLOC, I only choose to use one of them.
 I found the close was the most effective.

 # Interpreting the test set charts:
 The EV is calculated cumulatively (adding the percentages gains/loss), multiplicatively (what would happen if you trade with your entire balance), and optimalf (similar to Kelly criterion but for multiclass).